White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders

-The White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI) is a United States governmental office that coordinates an ambitious whole-of-government approach to advance equity, justice, and opportunity for Asian Americans, Native Hawaiians, and Pacific Islanders (AA and NHPIs).
-The Initiative collaborates with the Deputy Assistant to the President and AA and NHPI Senior Liaison, White House Office of Public Engagement and designated federal departments and agencies to advance equity, justice, and opportunity for AA and NHPIs in the areas of economic development, education, health and human services, housing, environment, arts, agriculture, labor and employment, transportation, justice, veterans affairs, and community development.
+The White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI) was a United States governmental office first created on June 7, 1999, under the Clinton Administration that coordinated an ambitious whole-of-government approach to advance equity, justice, and opportunity for Asian Americans, Native Hawaiians, and Pacific Islanders (AA and NHPIs).
+In its most recent iteration during the Biden Administration, the Initiative collaborated with the Deputy Assistant to the President and AA and NHPI Senior Liaison, White House Office of Public Engagement and designated federal departments and agencies to advance equity, justice, and opportunity for AA and NHPIs in the areas of economic development, education, health and human services, housing, environment, arts, agriculture, labor and employment, transportation, justice, veterans affairs, and community development.

-The Initiative seeks to highlight the tremendous unmet needs in AA and NHPI communities and the dynamic community assets that can be leveraged to meet many of those needs.
-The Initiative focuses on cross-cutting priority areas that span all issue areas and agencies, including advancing disaggregated AA and NHPI data collection and dissemination, workforce diversity, ensuring access (especially linguistic access and cultural competence) for limited English proficient individuals, and building capacity for the AA and NHPI community.
-The Initiative also works to encourage AA and NHPI involvement in public service and civic engagement opportunities.
+In its 25 years in existence, the Initiative sought to highlight the tremendous unmet needs in AA and NHPI communities and the dynamic community assets that could be leveraged to meet many of those needs.
+The Initiative focused on cross-cutting priority areas that spanned all issue areas and agencies, including advancing disaggregated AA and NHPI data collection and dissemination, workforce diversity, ensuring access (especially linguistic access and cultural competence) for limited English proficient individuals, and building capacity for the AA and NHPI community.
+The Initiative also worked to encourage AA and NHPI involvement in public service and civic engagement opportunities.

-Background and context

-The Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) community is the fastest-growing racial group in the country.
-The AAPI community grew 46 percent from 2000 to 2010 and will more than double to over 47 million by 2060.
-There are approximately 22 million AAPIs and Native Hawaiians residing in the United States (approximately 6% of the U.S. population), representing over 40 countries and ethnic groups that speak over 100 different languages and dialects.
-In 2018, AAPIs wielded $1 trillion in purchasing power, fueled by an economic boom for the fast-growing segment of the US population.
+On January 20, 2025, President Donald Trump revoked Executive Order 14031, which had re-established the Initiative under the Biden Administration, leading to WHIAANHPI's closure as well as the shuttering of the President's Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders (PACAANHPI).

 Organization

 When President Biden signed Executive Order 14031 on May 28, 2021, the President's Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders and the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders were established at the Department of Health and Human Services.
-Each entity of the Initiative works to "advance equity, justice, and opportunity for AA and NHPI communities in the United States."
+Each entity of the Initiative worked to "advance equity, justice, and opportunity for AA and NHPI communities in the United States."

 Biden Administration

 On May 28, 2021, President Biden signed Executive Order 14031 reestablishing the Initiative at the Department of Health and Human Services and renaming it the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI).
-On December 9, 2021, the Department of Health and Human Services announced that U.S. Trade Representative Ambassador Katherine Tai would become a Co-Chair of the Initiative alongside Health and Human Services Secretary Xavier Becerra.
+On December 9, 2021, the Department of Health and Human Services announced that U.S. Trade Representative Ambassador Katherine Tai would become a co-chair of the Initiative alongside Health and Human Services Secretary Xavier Becerra.